 Leave the rest of the options with the default values and click Apply.

 3 - You won’t be able to send requests to the previous URI.
 The request now has to include this basic auth.
 Once you add the credentials to the request, you should receive the same response as before.
+For example:

 curl command: